Light-C-O/gentle-steps/README.md

 - **Monday 23rd Feb:**
   - I have added a bookmark button compoment, it is in the form of a boolean.
 I added svgs icon for fill and outline based on if it is on or off.
   - I made a handler that does something based on the the click of the bookmark icon.
 It will look for a userid and if the user exists it will creat a bookmark doc them with at the necessary information.
 That is in the chapters/[id]/page.tsx.
 It's bookmarked by sections.
 I will move the the bookmarks.page.tsx in order to display any sections that has been bookmarked.
+  - I have now implemnted the the bookmarks/page.tsx.
+Everythign seems to be working well, I have granted access in the firestore rules in order to show true result.
+I also changed a few navigations.
+  - There's a few issues that can be tackled later.